SilvrDuck/telegram_XKCD_ibot/README.md

 You obviously need Scala and SBT to make it run.

-All you need to make it run is a mongoDB server (> 3.x) and a [Telegram Bot key](https://core.telegram.org/bots), this token must be placed into a file at the root of the project.
+All you need to make it run is a mongoDB server (> 3.x) and a [Telegram Bot key](https://core.telegram.org/bots), this token must be placed into a `telegram.key` file at the root of the project.

 The first step is to fill the database: